4d/docs/docs/commands-legacy/listbox-get-print-information.md

 | lk printed rows            | Longint | 1     | Returns in *info* the number of rows actually printed during the last call to the [Print object](print-object.md) command.
 This number includes any break rows added in the case of a hierarchical list box.
 For example, *info* is 10 if the list box contains 20 rows and the odd-numbered rows were hidden.                                                                                                        |
 | lk printing is over        | Longint | 2     | Returns in *info* a Boolean indicating whether the last (visible) row of the list box has actually been printed.
 True = row has been printed; Otherwise, False.                                                                                                                                                                                                                                                       |

-For more information about the principles of printing list boxes, please refer to [Printing list boxes](/4Dv20R6/4D/20-R6/Managing-List-Box-Objects.300-6958138.en.html#250728).
+For more information about the principles of printing list boxes, please refer to *Printing list boxes*.

 #### Example 1